dempe/blog/resources/posts/building-a-static-site-from-scratch.md

 + **Layouts** to structure your site
 + **Themes**
 + A way to **build** the raw, static site to be deployed
-+ **Drafts**.
-Drafts are unnecessary in my opinion.
++ **Drafts** are unnecessary in my opinion.
 I delegate to Git by checking out a new branch for each draft.

 The biggest problems I've had with SSGs is with templates, layouts, and themes.
-Handling themes is no problem.
-I can easily style the site the way I want with CSS.
+Handling themes on my own is no problem.
+I can easily style the site the way I want with Tailwind.
 Then what about templates and layouts?

-It occurred to me that PHP has been the de facto HTML templating language since the 90s [^1].
+PHP has been the *de facto* HTML templating language since the 90s [^1].
 Layouts are also a cinch — just nest your PHP files within other PHP files.

 For the other problems, PHP can handle Markdown conversion via 3rd party libraries, and it has a built-in web server via `php -S addr:port` (`php artisan serve` if you're using Laravel). [^2]

 That leaves building.
 For that, I use `wget` to save a static version of my site from the local server.
 Then I just need to push that to my S3 bucket.
-I have added all of my build and deploy scripts to Github Actions, so that my site builds and deploys upon pushing to `main`.
+I have added all of my build and deploy scripts to Github Actions, so that my site builds and deploys upon pushing to `github/main`.

 PHP/[Laravel](https://laravel.com/) it is.